• Skip to main content

 There are several types of warts, each caused by different strains of HPV:

-1. Common warts (verruca vulgaris): These warts typically appear as small, rough bumps with a grainy texture on the hands, fingers, or around the nails.
+1. Common (verruca vulgaris): These warts typically appear as small, rough bumps with a grainy texture on the hands, fingers, or around the nails.
 They may have black dots (clotted blood vessels) in the center.

-3. Flat warts (verruca plana): These warts are small, smooth, and flat-topped, often appearing in clusters on the face, neck, hands, or legs.
+3. Flat (verruca plana): These warts are small, smooth, and flat-topped, often appearing in clusters on the face, neck, hands, or legs.
 They may be flesh-colored, pink, or light brown.

 Sunburn